nCino (NASDAQ:NCNO) Issues FY 2023 Earnings Guidance

+nCino (NASDAQ:NCNO – Get Rating) last announced its earnings results on Thursday, March 31st.
+The company reported ($0.09) EPS for the quarter, meeting analysts’ consensus estimates of ($0.09). nCino had a negative return on equity of 11.43% and a negative net margin of 18.06%.
+The business had revenue of $74.96 million during the quarter, compared to analysts’ expectations of $69.31 million.
+During the same quarter in the prior year, the firm earned ($0.11) earnings per share.
+The business’s revenue was up 32.5% compared to the same quarter last year.
+As a group, research analysts anticipate that nCino will post -0.57 EPS for the current fiscal year.

-A number of hedge funds have recently modified their holdings of NCNO.
-Dimensional Fund Advisors LP raised its holdings in shares of nCino by 2.3% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 16,740 shares of the company’s stock valued at $918,000 after acquiring an additional 384 shares during the last quarter.
-Canada Pension Plan Investment Board acquired a new stake in shares of nCino in the fourth quarter valued at approximately $49,000.
-Allstate Corp increased its holdings in shares of nCino by 12.7% in the fourth quarter.
-Allstate Corp now owns 9,536 shares of the company’s stock valued at $523,000 after purchasing an additional 1,075 shares during the last quarter.
-Advisors Asset Management Inc. increased its holdings in shares of nCino by 218.8% in the fourth quarter.
-Advisors Asset Management Inc. now owns 2,318 shares of the company’s stock valued at $127,000 after purchasing an additional 1,591 shares during the last quarter.
-Finally, Amalgamated Bank increased its holdings in shares of nCino by 17.0% in the fourth quarter.
-Amalgamated Bank now owns 11,868 shares of the company’s stock valued at $651,000 after purchasing an additional 1,724 shares during the last quarter.
+Large investors have recently added to or reduced their stakes in the stock.
+Canada Pension Plan Investment Board purchased a new position in nCino in the fourth quarter valued at $49,000.
+Advisors Asset Management Inc. lifted its holdings in nCino by 218.8% during the 4th quarter.
+Advisors Asset Management Inc. now owns 2,318 shares of the company’s stock worth $127,000 after buying an additional 1,591 shares during the last quarter.
+Janus Henderson Group PLC purchased a new stake in nCino during the 3rd quarter worth about $207,000.
+LPL Financial LLC purchased a new stake in nCino during the 3rd quarter worth about $389,000.
+Finally, Allstate Corp lifted its holdings in nCino by 12.7% during the 4th quarter.
+Allstate Corp now owns 9,536 shares of the company’s stock worth $523,000 after buying an additional 1,075 shares during the last quarter.

 About nCino (Get Rating)